The internet is a world of its own; there is space for anyone to start a business, build a community, teach, and even share personal stories.

-So you can make a personal blog that will extend your voice to reach more people, build followings, give value, and improve yourself.
+So, you can make a personal blog that will extend your voice to reach more people, build followers, give value, and improve yourself.

 The good thing is that your audience is readily available.
 About 62.5% of the world’s population are Internet users.